 Annie Hillar (co-chair)

-Annie is the Learning and Evaluation Specialist at Mama Cash.
-Her role is to develop planning, monitoring and assessment tools for organization-wide learning, decision-making and accountability.
+Annie is the Senior Officer for Women’s Funds at Mama Cash.
+Previously she was the Learning and Evaluation Specialist where she developed planning, monitoring and assessment tools for organization-wide learning, decision-making and accountability.
 From 2008 to 2012, Annie was the Director of Programmes at Mama Cash, overseeing the grantmaking team and a budget that grew from 2.5 million euros to 5.3 million euros within four years.
 Annie has also worked as a consultant to various foundations, local women’s NGOs and women’s funds in Central and Eastern Europe in strategic fundraising and evaluation.
 She held a number of programmatic positions at the Global Fund for Women over a period of six years.
 Her responsibilities included Interim Programme Team Co-Leader, and Senior Programme Officer for Europe and the Commonwealth of Independent States and the Middle East and North Africa.
 She holds an MA in social anthropology from Central European University, and a BA in Romance Languages from the University of Chicago.

 Open Society Foundations